Running Events in the UK and Ireland

 Morrisons Great North Run

 The Great North Run is the world’s leading half marathon that takes place annually in Newcastle.
-This year, the run will be staged on Sunday 11th September 2016 and will be broadcast live on BBC 1.
 The Great North Run was first staged in 1981 and 12,000 people took part.

 The Scottish Half Marathon

-The Scottish Half Marathon is a new event for the UK Running Calendar taking place on the 18th September 2016.
+The Scottish Half Marathon is a new event for the UK Running Calendar.
 This is a flat and rapid course, perfect for those hoping to achieve a personal best!
-The event kicks off at 11am just outside Edinburgh and the run takes you along the magnificent East Lothian Golf coast.
+The event kicks off outside Edinburgh and the run takes you along the magnificent East Lothian Golf coast.
 You can choose to run for charity with a number of associated charities involved and you will also receive accurate chip timing and a finishers t-shirt, medal and race recovery pack.

 The Robin Hood Marathon and Half Marathon

-Taking place in Robin Hood’s hometown of Nottingham, the Robin Hood Marathon and Half Marathon kicks off on the 25th September 2016.
+Taking place in Robin Hood’s hometown of Nottingham, the Robin Hood Marathon and Half Marathon.
 Starting at the Race Village which is located on the Victoria Embankment Recreation Ground, athletes can drop off their baggage in the morning and soak up the atmosphere before the race.
 The race will also finish at the Runners Village where there will be catering and massage tents as well as two stages with a number of acts and entertainment performing throughout the day.
 Athletes are invited to dress as Robin Hood for the event but serious athletes are more than welcome to wear their usual gear!

 Morrisons Great Birmingham Run

-The 2016 Morrisons Great Birmingham Run half marathon will take place on Sunday 16th October 2016.
-The course takes in some of the city’s most iconic sights including the Bullring, the Cadbury World in Bournville and Edgbaston cricket ground.
+The course of the Morrisons Great Birmingham Run half marathon takes in some of the city’s most iconic sights including the Bullring, the Cadbury World in Bournville and Edgbaston cricket ground.
 Live music will keep you entertained as you run and thousands of supporters turn out to cheer finishers across the line on Broad Street.

 Exeter’s Great West Run

 This half marathon has it all, the energy of the city centre road race, combined with pretty country lanes and stunning views across Exeter.
 You will pass many iconic sites along the way including Exeter City Centre, the university, beautiful country lanes of St. Andrews Road and on towards Stoke Woods.
 Conditions are perfect for athletes with traffic-free roads and plenty of space for spectator support.
 Runners will be chip timed and will receive a finishers’ medal and goody bag as well as a post-race massage!
-The Exeter Great West Run event takes place on Sunday 16th October 2016 giving athletes plenty of time to prepare!
+The Exeter Great West Run event.

 Great Scottish Run

 The Great Scottish Run is the perfect day out for all the family!
 With Super Saturday providing events for the whole family including the Toddler Dash, Junior Run and the Family Run, it’s the perfect time to make a weekend of it in the vibrant city of Glasgow.
 For more serious athletes, a 10km course and a half marathon course are also available.
 The run will take you past some of the city’s iconic sights including Nelson’s Monument, the Clyde Arc and the Finnieston Crane.
-The Great Scottish Run takes place on the 1st and 2nd October 2016.
+The Great Scottish Run.

-The Dublin Marathon and Half Marathon takes place on Sunday 30th October 2016.
-The course is largely flat and is a single lap around the City Centre.
+The Dublin Marathon and Half Marathon course is largely flat and is a single lap around the City Centre.
 Running conditions are ideal for the marathon with average temperatures in October around 12-14 degrees Celsius.
 This is the perfect excuse to visit Dublin and explore the city as you run!

 If you decide to take a weekend break to a new city and incorporate a run then we wish you the best of luck!
 And remember, when you need to rest your weary feet at the end of the day, Jurys Inn hotels are conviently located in city centres across the UK and Ireland.